A sign displaying the text 'NSP Navigator Support Program' on a white background with rounded corners.

 The program complements existing treatment rather than replacing it.

-• NSP is delivered by qualified health professionals with experience in injury management and recovery-focused care.
-Where required, participants may also be supported by specialist clinicians such as doctors or psychologists.
+• Qualified health professionals with specific experience in injury management and recovery-focused care.
+Where elevated clinical need is identified, participants are supported by specialist clinicians including psychologists.

 • Program duration is flexible and based on individual needs, progress, and recovery goals.
 Support may be short-term or extended depending on clinical and vocational requirements.
 The average duration is three months.